Skip to content Skip to footer

 Starting in September, every Tuesday from 2:00pm – 5:00pm, the multi-purpose will be open to anyone who would like to help put the Chrismons together.
 They will be precut and ready to decorate with lots of various materials available from the craft ladies.
 There will be a book of examples of decorated Chrismons for inspiration.
 Let the office know if you would like to get together a group of friends and schedule a different time to come in for a mini Chrismon Party.
 Perhaps some of the church ministries could work in a special time with their members?

-We are planning to have a Church Chrismon party Sunday, Nov.
-3 immediately after the Worship Service.
+There will also be a Chrismon workshop on Sat., Nov.
+2 from 10am – 2pm.
 We hope to have churchwide family participation in this project and make it a memorable time for both adults and children.

 Click here to see some of the common Christian symbols used for Chrismons and their meaning.